quicwg/base-drafts/draft-ietf-quic-recovery.md

 * all packets sent between those times are declared lost.

+Before the first RTT sample, a sender arms its PTO timer based on the initial RTT ({{pto-handshake}}), which could be substantially larger than the actual RTT.
+Requiring a prior RTT sample prevents a sender from establishing persistent congestion with potentially too few probes.

-Since network congestion is not affected by packet number spaces, persistent congestion SHOULD be established across packet number spaces.
+Since network congestion is not affected by packet number spaces, persistent congestion SHOULD consider packets sent across packet number spaces.
 A sender that does not have state for all packet number spaces or an implementation that cannot compare send times across packet number spaces MAY use state for just the packet number space that was acknowledged.

 When persistent congestion is declared, the sender's congestion window MUST be reduced to the minimum congestion window (kMinimumWindow).
 This response of